jeff1evesque/machine-learning/README.md

 **Note:** the content of each of the above files, can substituted for the above `data` attribute.

+The following is a glossary for attributes used for the above json `data` attribute:

+- `prediction_value[]`: this attribute used within [`sample-model-predict.json`](https://github.com/jeff1evesque/machine-learning/blob/master/interface/static/data/json/programmatic_interface/sample-model-predict.json#L5-L13) is an array of feature values, used as input, to generate a corresponding prediction value.
+The size of this array, varies depending on the number of features that can be expected for the generated model.
+- `svm_model_id`: this attribute used within [`sample-model-predict.json`](https://github.com/jeff1evesque/machine-learning/blob/master/interface/static/data/json/programmatic_interface/sample-model-predict.json#L4) corresponds to the numeric id value, that represents the generated model in the NoSQL datastore.
+- `svm_model_type`: this attribute used within [`sample-model-generate.json`](https://github.com/jeff1evesque/machine-learning/blob/master/interface/static/data/json/programmatic_interface/sample-model-generate.json#L5), can be assigned either `classification`, or `regression`, depending on which model is desired.
+- `svm_session_id`: this attribute used within [`sample-model-generate.json`](https://github.com/jeff1evesque/machine-learning/blob/master/interface/static/data/json/programmatic_interface/sample-model-generate.json#L4) corresponds to the numeric id value, that represents the dataset stored in the sql database.
+- `svm_session`: this attribute used within [`sample-data-append.json`](https://github.com/jeff1evesque/machine-learning/blob/master/interface/static/data/json/programmatic_interface/sample-data-append.json#L5), and [`sample-data-new`](https://github.com/jeff1evesque/machine-learning/blob/master/interface/static/data/json/programmatic_interface/sample-data-new.json#L5), corresponds to one of the following session types:
+  - `data_new`
+  - `data_append`
+  - `model_generate`
+  - `model_predict`
+- `svm_dataset_type` this attribute used within [`sample-data-append.json`](https://github.com/jeff1evesque/machine-learning/blob/master/interface/static/data/json/programmatic_interface/sample-data-append.json), and [`sample-data-new`](https://github.com/jeff1evesque/machine-learning/blob/master/interface/static/data/json/programmatic_interface/sample-data-new.json), corresponds to one of the following dataset types:
+  - `json_string`: indicates that the dataset is being sent via a `post` request

+**Note:** in the future, the programmatic-interface may extend other dataset types.

 ###Test Scripts

 Unavailable until milestone [0.2](https://github.com/jeff1evesque/machine-learning/milestones/0.2).